joaovictorrb/joaovictorrb/README.md

 ### Nowadays, I am in the last year of my undergraduate degree in computer science.
 I also work as a trainee level IT Technician at Irriga Global, in web development focused on the backend using JS.  👋

-- Lately, I have been studying frontend and backend with Origamid's course and udemy, respectively, to start a major project of mine.
+- Lately, I have been focusing on my final paper.

 - I am looking to collaborate on backend projects using nodeJs.